SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: GOAT Gripper

 The fingertip's normal force will generate a moment when grasping a thick plate.
-Hence, the sidepull force must cause at least a greater moment than it, which is modeled in \eq{eq:sidepull} and visualized in Fig. \ref{fig:plate}b.
+Hence, the sidepull force must cause at least a greater torque as in \eqref{eq:sidepull} to have three contact points, and parameters visualized in \red{\fig{fig:pinch}f}.
+This becomes a pinch grasp if the torque is insufficient.